BlockchainCommons/developer-web-site/_pages/ur.md

 * **UR:** ur:crypto-seed/oyadgdhkwzdtfthptokigtvwnnjsqzcxknsktdhpyljeda
 * **UR for QR:** UR:CRYPTO-SEED/OYADGDHKWZDTFTHPTOKIGTVWNNJSQZCXKNSKTDHPYLJEDA

-Note that simplistic encoding of seeds as `ur:seed` is largely being deprecated in favor of [Gordian Envelope](/envelope/).
+Note again that simplistic encoding of seeds as `ur:seed` is largely being deprecated in favor of [Gordian Envelope](/envelope/).
 This example is being maintained as a simplest-possible example of a use of URs, but a corresponding Envelope would instead look as follows: